C15Agnolutto/Lab4_Agnolutto/README.md

 | 85ns  | 4 (OUT) | 3    | D     | 5    | 0     |
 | 95ns  | 4 (OUT) | 3    | D     | 5    | 0     |

 What's happening is the value in the accumulator is going through the ROR operation.
 This is what is happening between 55ns and 75ns.
 Then the value is output to port 3.
+At 50, 60, 70, 80, 90, and 100ns nothing is changing because it is not on a rising edge.

 ![225ns] (https://raw.githubusercontent.com/C15Agnolutto/Lab4_Agnolutto/master/Jump.PNG)